The story of drinking in early America began before the Revolutionary War and continued after it.

 Historians describe what surprises most people today.

-Contrary to the modern practice of keeping alcohol outlets a certain distance from schools and churches, colonial taverns were often required to be located near the meetinghouse or church.
-In towns that lacked a meetinghouse or in those where the meetinghouse did not provide sufficient warmth in winter, “religious services and court sessions were held in the great room of the principal tavern.
+The current practice is keeping alcohol outlets a certain distance from schools and churches.
+But colonial taverns were often required to be located near the meetinghouse or church.
+Some t.owns lacked a meetinghouse.
+So religious services and court sessions were held in the great room of the principal tavern.

 And there was much socializing.
-People also came to taverns to see plays and concerts, to attend lodge meetings, to participate in lotteries, to read newspapers, and to engage in political debate.
-In fact, taverns were more important as centers of social activity than as places in which to drink.
+People also came to taverns to see plays and concerts.
+To attend lodge meetings.
+Enjoy lotteries.
+To read newspapers.
+Or to talk politics.
+In fact, taverns were more important as centers of social activity than as places to drink.
 Most drinking took place in the home or at communal gatherings.7

 Tavern owners were expected to disperse food, drink, and hospitality.
 But they were also to monitor behavior and keep their customers in check.8